Ojerinde/CRUD_REACT_App/README.md

 By default, the frontend will run on `localhost:3000`.

 ### Authentication
-On the first page, there is a sign in button, clicking on it will redirect you to a page where you will verify gmail account.
+On the first page, there is a sign in button, clicking on it will redirect you to a page where you will verify your gmail account.

-The application make use of firebase authentication and so you will have to verify your gmail account before you can access the application
+The application make use of firebase authentication and so you will have to verify your gmail account before you can access the application.

 ## How the APP works
 * Header :